GBSVM: Granular-ball Support Vector Machine: Granular-ball Support Vector Machine

 \textbf{Comment:} Up to this point, we have derived the dual models of separable SVM and inseparable SVM in linear classification.
-For non-linear classification, the kernel function should be introduced, which we will not address in this paper.
 From another perspective, the main advantage of SVM is in processing linear classification, in which SVM can find a global optimal solution; so, it can achieve a higher accuracy than other classifiers in linear classification.
-Therefore, GBSVM in this paper is mainly to deal with linear classification with label noise.
+Therefore, GBSVM is mainly to deal with data classification with label noise.
+The linear separable GBSVM model (\ref{equ:oobj-convex}) and the inseparable model (\ref{equ:OObj-i}) show that when the radius is set to $0$, the GBSVM models are equivalent to the SVM.
+Moreover, the forms of $w$ (\ref{equ:w'}) and the dual model (\ref{7}) and (\ref{equ:insobj}) align with traditional SVM when the radius is set to $0$, which is a concise and noteworthy conclusion.
+Furthermore, their respective dual models (equations (\ref{equ:finalooj2}) and (\ref{equ:finalooj})) are also consistent with the traditional model.
+Consequently, the maximum time complexity for traditional SVM is $O(n^3)$ \cite{burges1998tutorial}, where $n$ denotes the number of sample points.
+The maximum time complexity for GBSVM is $O(m^3)$, where $m$ corresponds to the number of granular-balls.
+These time complexities are consistent with each other.
+Using the granular-balls instead of sample points as input greatly reduces the number of input samples, i.e. $m$ being much smaller than $n$.
+Consequently, the training efficiency of GBSVM is higher than that of the traditional SVM.
+For non-linear classification, the kernel function needs to be introduced, which we will address in the next subsection.